JadenAlberding/JadenAlberding/README.md

 ### Hi there 👋
 Hello,

 My name is Jaden Alberding.
-I am a third year software engineering student at the University of Victoria.
+I am a 3rd year software engineering student at the University of Victoria.

 ## Background